rclone/rclone/docs/content/commands/rclone_lsjson.md

   * `lsf` to list objects and directories in easy to parse format
   * `lsjson` to list objects and directories in JSON format

-`ls`,`lsl`,`lsd` are designed to be human readable.
+`ls`,`lsl`,`lsd` are designed to be human-readable.
-`lsf` is designed to be human and machine readable.
+`lsf` is designed to be human and machine-readable.
-`lsjson` is designed to be machine readable.
+`lsjson` is designed to be machine-readable.

 Note that `ls` and `lsl` recurse by default - use `--max-depth 1` to stop the recursion.

 The other list commands `lsd`,`lsf`,`lsjson` do not recurse by default - use `-R` to make them recurse.

-Listing a non existent directory will produce an error except for remotes which can't have empty directories (e.g. s3, swift, or gcs - the bucket based remotes).
+Listing a non-existent directory will produce an error except for remotes which can't have empty directories (e.g. s3, swift, or gcs - the bucket-based remotes).

 ```